Kya-Allen/Statistics-Homework/README.md

 # Statistics-Homework
-A repository of IPython Notebooks containing statistical analyses I've done as Homework, as well as reports on each. (
+A repository of IPython Notebooks containing statistical analyses I've done as Homework, as well as reports on each.
+(Note: The scenarios described in the reports are fictionalized scenarios I made up for fun, to make the work feel more applied)

 at present, the work in this repository is from STAT 414: Environmental Statistics.
 The Class covered the following topics: